engula/engula/docs/design.md

 ### Database

+When a database is created, the supreme unit registers the database and provisions a group of control units for it.
+These control units form a replication group that is capable of fail-over and self-repair just like the supreme units.
+The control unit serves as the housekeeper of the database and manages a dedicated set of units for it.

 The relationships between different kinds of units in a database are as follows:

 ![Database Units](images/20210808-database-units.drawio.svg)

-When a database is created, the supreme unit registers the database and provisions a group of control units for it.
-These control units form a replication group that is capable of fail-over and self-repair just like the supreme units.

-The control unit serves as the housekeeper of a database.
-It manages different kinds of units in different ways, but the common principles are as follows:
+The control unit manages different kinds of units in different ways, but the common principles are as follows:

 - Scale units that are overloaded or underloaded.
 - Monitor the health of individual units and replace broken ones.